Mylezeem/puppet-authconfig/README.md

 A Puppet module that installs and configure authconfig on EL distribution

-**Note**: For this first version it only manages LDAP and NIS related authentication specifics.
+**Note**: For this first version it only manages LDAP, NIS, and Kerberos related authentication specifics.
+It also handles enable/disable of cacheing (nscd).
           SMB, Winbind, will come in later version.
 PRs are welcome.

 ## Usage